Always bring helpers

 Producing and controlling electricity can be learned despite not knowing exactly what electricity is.

 So electricity has some predictable characteristics.

-"Volt: The unit of measurement used to quantify electrical pressure or the force that causes electrical energy to flow.
+"Volt: The unit of measurement used to quantify electrical pressure or the force that causes electrons to flow.

-Amp: the unit of measurement used to quantify the rate at which electrical current.
+Amp: the unit of measurement used to quantify the rate of electrical current.

 Ohm: The unit of measurement used to quantify the opposition or “resistance” to the flow of electricity.

 Watt: The unit of measurement used to quantify the rate or amount of electrical energy being used."

 Figure volts amps watts

 What is 3-phase: power plant to end user